zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

   CDB2
     ```

-4. Set the environment variable to CDB1.
+4. Set the Oracle environment variables.
 At the prompt, enter **CDB1**.

     ```
     $ <copy>. oraenv</copy>